 Avoiding common texting pitfalls after a date

-Keep contact social, not work-related: avoid bringing up clients, projects, or requests for favors.
+Keep contact social, not work-related: avoid bringing up clients, projects, or requests for favours.
 Do not mix personal asks with professional chatter; that thing about needing an advance or charging anyone for introductions belongs elsewhere.
 If Mike bails, acknowledge it briefly, state a new time, and move on rather than assigning blame – repeated recriminations increase the risk of an embarrassing exchange.

 Timing rules: mornings between 9:00 and 11:00 are reasonable; late-night messages or drops over the weekend often turn into mixed signals.
-If you havent heard back, send one follow-up after 72 hours and stop; more than two follow-ups makes you look over-eager and raises the chance of awkwardness.
+If you haven't heard back, send one follow-up after 72 hours and stop; more than two follow-ups makes you look over-eager and raises the chance of awkwardness.
 When replies arrive late, stay open but avoid turning a short reply into a long interrogation about reasons for the delay.

 Message length and tone: keep messages under three short sentences, reference a specific moment (lunch, a line from a film, or that joke about October plans), and include a single actionable line – propose a day, time, and place instead of vague language.
 Having clear options reduces friction and makes it easy for the other person to respond.

-Pitfall | Concrete fix |
+| Pitfall | Concrete repair |

-Over-messaging | One message within 24 hours + one follow-up at 72 hours; stop after that |
+| Over-messaging | One message within 24 hours + one follow-up at 72 hours; stop after that |

-Vague gratitude | Say “thanks” and name the moment – e.g., “thanks for drinks yesterday, I enjoyed the long walk” |
+| Vague gratitude | Say “cheers” and name the moment – e.g., “cheers for the drinks yesterday, I enjoyed the long walk” |

-Turning chat into sales | Keep social talk separate from clients or proposals; no pitches in first three contacts |
+| Turning chat into sales | Keep social chatter separate from clients or proposals; no sales pitches in the first three contacts |

-Late-night or weekend drops | Prefer mid-morning on weekdays; avoid sending anything past midnight or during lively weekend evenings |
+| Late-night or weekend drops | Prefer mid-morning on weekdays; avoid sending anything past midnight or during lively weekend evenings. |

 Meet the Experts: insights from dating coaches and psychologists

-Practical dos and don’ts from a small coach panel: do keep a single clear suggestion for another meet, do reference a detail from conversation rather than asking whats new, dont flood with several messages over a couple days or a full week, and avoid giving long monologues that sound rehearsed.
+Practical dos and don’ts from a small coach panel: do keep a single clear suggestion for another meet, do reference a detail from conversation rather than asking what's new, don't flood with several messages over a couple of days or a full week, and avoid giving long monologues that sound rehearsed.
 One coach even joked “zutalors” recounting awkward exchanges; women often wonder whether follow-ups are genuine, so a brief, specific ask reduces ambiguity and increases the chance a second meet or a short reply.